clearlinux/clear-linux-documentation/source/tutorials/php.rst

 To enable an installed extension we need to add it to the :file:`php.ini` for the composer to use it.

-Create the :file:`php.ini` file, with the directive to load the php-imagick extension
+Create the :file:`my-php.ini` file, with the directive to load the php-imagick extension

 .. code-block:: bash

-   sudo echo "extension=imagick.so" >> /etc/php.d/php.ini
+   sudo echo "extension=imagick.so" >> /etc/php.d/my-php.ini

-No further detail is required to load the extension, but you must restart the httpd service for PHP to pick up the modification to the `/etc/php.d/php.ini` file.
+No further detail is required to load the extension, but you must restart the php-fpm service for PHP to pick up the modification to the `/etc/php.d/my-php.ini` file.

 .. code-block:: bash

-   sudo systemctl restart httpd
+   sudo systemctl restart php-fpm

 You can verify that the imagick extension has been loaded by searching through the runtime list of loaded PHP Modules.